santoshnikam1990/django-todo-cicd/README.md

 If you want to kill the process
 $ kill -9  4467    (" in my case 4467 is Process ID of the process from above command") Cheers and Happy Coding :)
+TRY WITH DOCKER CONTAINER :
+Prerequistes:
+  Latest version of docker